How to Upgrade Motherboard and CPU without Reinstalling Windows

 Conclusion

 AOMEI Backupper is the easiest way for most users.
-You just need to make a backup and then restore the backup to transfer system.
+You just need to make a backup and then restore the backup to the transfer system.

 Windows built-in utility Registry Editor can also help you make it.
 However, the whole process is kind of complicated and also time-consuming.
 In addition, it’s full of risks.
 Any improper operation may lead to serious issues.
 Please remember to make a backup in advance.